 This notice, given under Section 65A to 65C of the Education Act 1989 sets the number of half-days on which state schools must be open and the terms and holiday dates for state schools to 2014.
 These dates take into account public holidays but do not include the local Anniversary Day holiday.

-Where a board exercises this flexibility and closes the school, boards must ensure that schools are open for instruction for the prescribed number of half-days in 2013 and 2014.
+Where a board exercises this flexibility and closes the school, boards must ensure that schools are open for instruction for the prescribed number of half-days in 2014.